-Titanium alloys are materials made by combining titanium with other metals to enhance their properties, making them suitable for a wide range of applications due to their strength, low density, and corrosion resistance.
+Titanium alloys are a group of materials made by combining titanium with other elements to enhance specific properties such as strength, ductility, and corrosion resistance.

 ๐ฉ Titanium alloys are known for their high strength-to-weight ratio.